ahmed-alnakhif/admin-board/README.md

 ## Description

-A full stack application dashboard where users can log in and allow admin to assign roles
+A full stack application dashboard where users can sign up using their email addresses.
+Admins can also view users and assign roles and access for each user

 ## Installation